Federal agencies administer a number of programs that can help improve the health and safety of the nation’s children.

 Other federal programs have had successes with improving the health and well-being of children.

 - Young people who leave foster care at age 18 are often ill-prepared to live on their own.
 To assist them, 26 states use federal funds to extend foster care to age 21.
 Some states also help prepare these young people to live independently by offering training in areas like financial literacy and daily living skills.

-- A number of federal grant programs are working to help address underlying challenges that Native American youth face—such as poverty and exposure to violence—that can make them susceptible to being arrested, charged, or sentenced in the justice system.
+- A number of federal grant programs are working to address underlying challenges that Native American youth face—such as poverty and exposure to violence—that can make them susceptible to being arrested, charged, or sentenced in the justice system.
 Tribal officials cited risk factors such as substance misuse and educational challenges that contribute to juvenile delinquency, and identified promising practices like implementing culturally relevant programs for preventing or addressing juvenile delinquency.

 - The Centers for Disease Control has awarded grants to universities and others to help reduce childhood obesity in low-income families.
 These grants have helped lower body mass index and incorporate more fruits and vegetables into the diets of participating children.